JuliaGeometry/KDTrees.jl/README.md

 KDTrees.jl also supports *dual tree range searches* where the query points are put in their own separate tree and both trees are traversed at the same time while extracting the pairs of points that are in a given range.
-This can give be more effective when the number of points to query with are large.

 Dual tree range searches are performed with the function `inball(tree1, tree2, radius, sort)` and returns a list of list such that the *i*:th list contains the indices for the points in tree2 that are in range to point *i* in tree.
+If `sort = true` the lists are sorted before being returned.
 Currently, trees where the data has been optimized for memory allocation is not supported.

 ```julia
 using KDTrees